dgai91/from-snli-to-esnli/README.md

 First, I hope to be able to complete all the experiments in the [original paper](https://arxiv.org/abs/1705.02364).

-Then, Based on the InferSent model, I will implement esnli model and complete corresponding experiments.
+Then, Based on the InferSent model, I will implement [e-SNLI model](https://arxiv.org/abs/1812.01193v1) and complete corresponding experiments.

 if you want to use my project in you repositories.
 All requirments as follow: